UmmarHassan96/Plant_Detection/README.md

 # Plant Detection with YOLOv5 and Django

 ## Dataset
-- Download the labeled leaf dataset from [Roboflow Universe](https://universe.roboflow.com/project-z499k/labelled-leaf).
+- The Training Dataset is Downloaded from [Roboflow Universe](https://universe.roboflow.com/project-z499k/labelled-leaf).

 ## Setup Instructions